 - Inject a limited amount of email into the new Exchange mailbox to keep it small and manageable.

 In the spring of 2010, CVPH decided to replace its Novell GroupWise email system with Microsoft Exchange.
-Citing the lack of GroupWise integration with critical applications and a lack of confidence in Novell’s future, the IT team at CVPH began evaluating the migration tools on the market.
+Citing the lack of GroupWise integration with critical applications and a lack of confidence in the future of the platform, the IT team at CVPH began evaluating the migration tools on the market.

 Email is a critical business application for CVPH, whose email users have come to rely on it as an essential part of day-to-day communications at the hospital.
 Initially CVPH contemplated